Audit Process

 1

-The auditor will review any prior audits in your area, professional literature, relevant regulations and industry best practices.
-The auditor will research applicable policies and statutes and prepare a basic audit plan to follow.
+The auditor will review any prior audits in your area, professional literature, relevant regulations, applicable policies/regulations and industry best practices.

 2